Activism: Methods

 Activists employ many different methods, or tactics, in pursuit of their goals.
 The tactics chosen are significant because they can determine how activists are perceived and what they are capable of accomplishing.
-For example, nonviolent tactics generally tend to garner more public sympathy than violent ones and are more than twice as effective in achieving stated goals.
+For example, nonviolent tactics generally tend to garner more public sympathy than violent ones. and are more than twice as effective in achieving stated goals.

 Historically, most activism has focused on creating substantive changes in the policy or practice of a government or industry.
 Some activists try to persuade people to change their behavior directly (see also direct action), rather than to persuade governments to change laws.
 For example, the cooperative movement seeks to build new institutions which conform to cooperative principles, and generally does not lobby or protest politically.
 Other activists try to persuade people or government policy to remain the same, in an effort to counter change.

+Greta Thunberg a Swedish climate activist is known for founding the Fridays for Future movement.

 Charles Tilly developed the concept of a "repertoire of contention", which describes the full range of tactics available to activists at a given time and place.
 This repertoire consists of all of the tactics which have been proven to be successful by activists in the past, such as boycotts, petitions, marches, and sit-ins, and can be drawn upon by any new activists and social movements.
 Activists may also innovate new tactics of protest.
 These may be entirely novel, such as Douglas Schuler's idea of an "activist road trip", or may occur in response to police oppression or countermovement resistance.
 New tactics then spread to others through a social process known as diffusion, and if successful, may become new additions to the activist repertoire.

 Activism is not an activity always performed by those who profess activism as a profession.
-The term ″activist″ may apply broadly to anyone who engages in activism, or narrowly limited to those who choose political or social activism as a vocation or characteristic practice.
+The term "activist" may apply broadly to anyone who engages in activism, or narrowly limited to those who choose political or social activism as a vocation or characteristic practice.

+Helena Alviar Garcia has combined activism with her work as a legal scholar, resulting in academia being seen as activism.